SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 What's the matter: I do not know!

-No fix!
 Maybe the internet has some false.

+try the case again, and catch:

+    [sudo] password for foruo:
+    Couldn't chdir to /media/share/: No such file or directory

+matter: The sharing folder `//ip/sharing_directory` mounted false dir while

+that dir do not exit.
+Changing to `/media/share_from_target`.

+Fixed.

 ##### 7.Case0007